John Tyler Hammons

-John Tyler Hammons (born September 4, 1988) is an American politician who served as the 47th Mayor of Muskogee, Oklahoma from 2008 to 2012.
+John Tyler Hammons (born September 4, 1988) is an American politician who served as the 47th mayor of Muskogee, Oklahoma, from 2008 to 2012.
 He gained national attention when he was elected on May 13, 2008, as a 19-year-old freshman at the University of Oklahoma, after winning 70 percent of the vote in a runoff election against 70-year-old, three-time former Muskogee mayor Herschel McBride.
 Hammons was reelected on April 6, 2010, in a four-way race.

 First elected at the age of 19, Hammons was among the youngest mayors in United States history.
 After serving two terms, Hammons, a citizen of the Cherokee Nation, commenced studies in summer 2012 at the University of Oklahoma College of Law.
-Hammons served as assistant attorney general for the Cherokee Nation from 2015 to 2017 and was appointed city attorney of Checotah, Oklahoma in January 2019.
+Hammons served as assistant attorney general for the Cherokee Nation from 2015 to 2017 and was appointed city attorney of Checotah, Oklahoma, in January 2019.

 Life and education

-John Tyler Hammons was born in Muskogee, Oklahoma on September 4, 1988 and is an enrolled member of the Cherokee Nation.
+John Tyler Hammons was born in Muskogee, Oklahoma, on September 4, 1988, and is an enrolled member of the Cherokee Nation.
 Hammons graduated from Muskogee High School in 2007.
 Before beginning his senior year, Hammons was a delegate to the Oklahoma Boys State.
 During his senior year, Hammons was his high school's student body president and was president of both the Young Republicans and Young Democrats at Muskogee High School.

 After graduating, Hammons attended the University of Oklahoma for his freshman year of college.
-He transferred to Northeastern State University in Tahlequah, Oklahoma in the fall of 2008.
-In 2010, Hammons enrolled at the University of Oklahoma-Tulsa, where he graduated in 2012.
+He transferred to Northeastern State University in Tahlequah, Oklahoma, in the fall of 2008.
+In 2010, Hammons enrolled at the University of Oklahoma-Tulsa, from which he graduated in 2012.
 Hammons later graduated from the University of Oklahoma College of Law, and passed the Oklahoma Bar Examination in July 2015.